iurysza/craftsmanjourney/_posts/2020-07-09-writing_a_twitter_bot_with_kotlin - case_study.md

             ?.forEach { url -> println(url)}
 ```

 Almost there now!
 We just need to send the video to Telegram!
-But wait... if we send this url... we'll be sending just a url... not an actual video.
+But wait... if we send this url... we'll be sending just an url... not an actual video.
 We can do better!

 **Downloading the video**

-Since we're using the `kotlin-telegram-bot`, and it has transitive dependencies to [retrofit](https://github.com/square/retrofit) it seems like a good idea to use it to download the video file.
+Since we're using the `kotlin-telegram-bot`, and it has transitive dependencies to [retrofit](https://github.com/square/retrofit) it seems like a good idea to using it to download the video file.

 ```kotlin
 object FileDownloader {